-In today’s world, larger and larger amounts of data are constantly being generated, from 33 zettabytes globally in 2018 to an expected 175 zettabytes in 2025 (1 zettabyte is equal to 1 trillion gigabytes).
+In today’s world, more and more data is constantly being generated, from 33 zettabytes globally in 2018 to an expected 175 zettabytes in 2025 (1 zettabyte is equal to 1 trillion gigabytes).
 As a result, the nature of computing is changing, with an increasing number of data-intensive critical applications.

-It is also starting to play a key role in medicine: HPC can be used in drug design, from testing drug candidate molecules to repositioning existing drugs for new diseases, but also helps to understand the origins and evolution of epidemics and diseases.
+It is also starting to play a key role in medicine: HPC can be used in drug design, from testing drug candidate molecules to repositioning existing drugs for new diseases.
+And, it can help us understand the origins and evolution of epidemics and diseases.
 Supercomputers are actively involved in the quest for treatments for COVID-19.

 HPC is one of the key digital domains where the EU's investment is due to significantly increase in the next Multiannual Financial Framework (2021-2027).
 Moreover, supercomputing will play a key role in Europe’s path towards recovery, as it has been identified a strategic investment priority.